KimRRRich/KimRRRich.github.io/_pages/about.md

 This is Zhou Xiao's personal homepage.

 ## A short introduction
-<font face="黑体">I am a Undergraduate in Hangzhou Dianzi University and major in Digital Media Technology.
+<font face="Times New Roman">I am a Undergraduate in Hangzhou Dianzi University and major in Digital Media Technology.
 My research interests includes Computer Vision and Machine Learning.
 I am currently working on 3D Multi-Person Motion Prediction and Audio-Visual Violence Detection.
 And
 also working hard for the postgraduate entrance examination.</font>